DAHUB-GUIOT/natur-78/replit.md

 ## Recent Changes

-- ✅ **January 24, 2025**: Main Portal Entry Points Added
+- ✅ **January 24, 2025**: Header Alignment & Mobile Optimization Completed
+  - **NEW**: HeaderButtons.tsx unified component for consistent navigation across all views
+  - **NEW**: Mobile-optimized touch targets (44px minimum) for iOS/Android compatibility
+  - **NEW**: CSS optimizations for webkit touch handling and backdrop blur effects
-  - **NEW**: MainPortals.tsx component with two distinct entry points on homepage
+  - **NEW**: Portal buttons integrated on homepage (Portal Empresas + Con-Sentidos)
-  - **NEW**: "Portal Empresas" button - directs registered companies to /registro then /experiencias
-  - **NEW**: "Con-Sentidos" button - directs travelers directly to public map (/mapa)
-  - **NEW**: Professional card-based design with clear differentiation between business and traveler portals
+  - **NEW**: Consistent header positioning across MapaPublicoOptimized, ExperienciasOptimized, AdminOptimized
-  - **NEW**: Additional admin access option for festival administrators
+  - **NEW**: Touch-manipulation CSS class for improved mobile interaction

 - ✅ **January 24, 2025**: Platform Optimization and White Theme Implementation completed
   - **NEW**: Complete platform redesign with clean white background and professional UI